GREATDANELADY.COM

 I believe the disease is multi-factored and is in response to a deterioration of a total system affected by environmental, dietary, psychological, physiological factors.
 These factors, singly or in combination, cause excessive wear on an animal's system, changes the pH balance and can encourage pathogenic bacteria and yeast fungus overgrowth in the gut causing bloat.
 It can alter the body's electrical and chemical balance which under the right conditions will cause gas buildup in the stomach which can lead to bloat and later torsion.

 It is important to look at solving this problem from a holistic viewpoint.
 Instead of looking for a single cause for these diseases, like excessive water intake or the size of the animal's chest, citric acid in food or elevated dog dishes we must understand the total picture.
-"The parts are not greater than the whole".
+"The parts are not greater than the whole" but this is not how we approach our treating our pets health concerns (nor humans), although the times are now changing!!

 Stress and the Effect on Bloat and Torsion